sohe1l/BakingApp/README.md

 # BakingApp (Android App)
-App that loads different recipies from API using retrofit and shows in navigatable recycler view.
-Also, it takes benefit of different layout files to better use the space in landscape views.
+An app that loads different recipes from an API using Retrofit and shows them in a navigatable recycler view.
+Also, it takes benefit of different layout files to better use the space in the landscape views.
-Toy app using different layouts files for portrait and landscape!

 # Screenshots